 I walk primarily through our own place, which is 100 acres of bush growing on limestone-dolomite bedrock with a variable but always thin, sometimes non-existent, soil mantle.
 This kind of terrain is called “alvar”.
 I have laced the place with trails, some 18 kilometres of them; otherwise we leave the management of the land to Nature.
 Creatures animal and vegetable abound in great variety, as is typically the case on Bruce Peninsula.

 I was born and raised in the Muskoka District of Ontario, studied at universities in Toronto (U. of), Chicago (U. of) , and London, England (U. of; LSE), lived for many years in Alberta where I raised my family, then for three years in the Northwest Territories, and have worked in or visited most of the provinces and territories.
 When our aging parents needed us we returned to Ontario.

 I passed through science and the humanities into mathematical methods and econometrics and onward into the field of economic statistics, then into wider fields of economic and social research, especially in what used to be called the “mid-North”.
 For many years I practised a set of methods that I called “community research” with wide applicability to questions of economic and social development and service in northern and rural areas.
 This led into management of not-for-profit service agencies.
 I completed that part of my career as Executive Director of NWT Family Services in Yellowknife.

 Along the way I engaged in a second part-time career as a performer in and producer of opera and operetta which led after sundry adventures into storytelling, to which I brought an operatic approach.

 I began writing for performance not long after I began performing.
-The kind of writing that you will find in this blog, and in http://www.paulwconway.ca as it evolves, is not entirely new to me however.
+The kind of writing that you will find in my blogs is not entirely new to me however.
 When I was engaged in community research my job was to express the values, ideas, opinions, hopes and fears of the people who spoke to me in formal processes of research.
 Now I take the same approach using the voices of authors I read and of my correspondents.